Want to know about some of the best okonomiyaki in Japan? I would remember well the Hiroshima okonomiyaki after visiting the city.

 If you ever make it to Japan someday, which I hope you will, then remember to try this food.

-If you like Japanese food check out my post on 10 Japanese foods you need to try.
+If you like Japanese food check out my post on 10 traditional Japanese foods you should to try.